The Most Popular Search Engines Logos and Brands

 AOL Search Logo

 In the early 2000s, AOL was the leading Internet service provider in the United States.
 Later, the company lost its position.
-In 2009, the designers presented a logo that is still used on the company’s website.
-The simple, uncomplicated AOL lettering with a dot at the end won 1st place in the Brand New Awards competition in 2009.
+In 2009, the designers presented a logo still used on the company’s website.
+The simple, uncomplicated AOL lettering with a dot at the end won 1st place in the 2009 Brand New Awards competition.

-The logo is in black and was designed by Wolff Olins Agency.
+Wolff Olins Agency designed the black logo.
 The dot at the end of the image symbolizes confidence and completeness.
-The acronym AOL comes from the previous name of the search engine “America Online.”
-The name was too long to be quickly memorized, so the team decided to shorten it to three letters.
+The acronym AOL stands for the search engine’s former name, “America Online.”
+The name was too long to memorize quickly, so the team shortened it to three letters.

 DuckDuckGo